perpil/sso-coldstart-benchmark-cdk/README.md

   credentials.expiration.getTime() - Date.now() < 300000;
 ```

-This removes the unnecessary SSO provider and others from the credentials provider chain so these packages aren't included in the bundle and loaded.
+This removes the unnecessary SSO provider and others from the credentials provider chain so these packages aren't included in the bundle and can be tree-shaken out.

 # Running a coldstart